 The classes you take and your study achievements abroad may be eligible for recognition in your studies at TU Dortmund University.
 Regardless of whether you are participating in an exchange program or carrying out an independently planned stay abroad, you will need to discuss the possibility of recognition of your sudy achievements with your academic advisor before you go abroad.

 Many universities do not publish their course catalogs until shortly before the start of the semester, so you will need to have a look at past course catalogs in order to see what types of courses may be offered when you are there.

 Even if the course catalog has been published, you always need a back-up plan in case changes are made to the course schedule or certain courses are cancelled.
 Be sure to pick out several possible courses that you could take (not just the minimum) and discuss all of these with the responsible person in your department.

 On this page you can find general information on "Study Abroad & Recognition".

 - Erasmus+ Learning Agreement for Study Abroad (mandatory template from the EU Commission)

 - Erasmus+ Learning Agreement for Internships Abroad (mandatory template from the EU Commission)

-- Learning Agreement for Overseas/Other Study Programs (binding, but not mandatory)
+- Learning Agreement for Study Programs Outside of erasmus+ (binding, but not mandatory)